vcheplygina/10-think/README.md

 ## Introduction

-Ever since [@Wing2006] introduced the term "computational thinking" in 2006, computer scientists and educators have debated what exactly it means [@Denn2017].
+Ever since Wing introduced the term "computational thinking" in 2006 [@Wing2006], computer scientists and educators have debated what exactly it means [@Denn2017].
 What isn't debated is the fact that experienced programmers tend to think about problems in ways inspired by their experience of programming.
 This paper describes ten of those ways which may help people in other domains see their own problems with fresh eyes.